 Mohammed was Salman’s private advisor when he himself became defense minister in 2011.
 After he moved up to crown prince following the death of Prince Nayef in 2012, Mohammad was named chief of his court.

 Unlike most Saudi princes, Mohammed was not educated in the West.
-Instead, he studied law at King Saud University in Riyadh.
+He studied law at King Saud University in Riyadh.